Agriculture

 Basant Panchmi

 Basant Panchmi is celebrated in the northern regions of India, which marks the start of the spring season.
 It is also called the yellow festival and is celebrated in the states of Bihar, West Bengal, Punjab, Odisha and Assam in January or February.
 The yellow colour signifies the colour of the mustard crop.
-It is celebrated differently according to the states, such as people in Rajasthan wearing jasmine garlands, whereas people in Uttarakhand people worship Lord Shiva and Parvati as Mother Earth.
-People in Punjab organizes langar to celebrate this festival.
+It is celebrated differently according to the states, such as people in Rajasthan wearing jasmine garlands, whereas people in Uttarakhand worship Lord Shiva and Parvati as Mother Earth.
+People in Punjab organize langar to celebrate this festival.

 Onam